ptresearch/IntelTXE-PoC/README.md

 ![screenshot](pic/usbdebug.png)

-# Patching OpenIPC Configuration files
+# Patching OpenIPC Configuration Files

 Intel develops and provides users with two software packages that can be used for JTAG debugging of platforms and the main CPU: DAL (DFx Abstraction Layer) and *OpenIPC*.
 Both *DAL* and *OpenIPC* are part of *Intel System Studio*.
 After installation of *Intel System Studio 2018*, *OpenIPC* appears in the following directory: